Dupchuwangmo7/Dupchuwangmo7.github.io/_posts/2024-3-21-SWS101_Unit3_Journal.md

 - Regular Security Audits: conduct security conduct audits to identify and address weaknesses in authentication mechanisms.

 ## 8. Software and Data Integrity failures
-Software and Data Integrity failures arise when an application's code or insfrastructure lacks the proper safegurads to prevent unauthorized modifications of data.
-This can have severe consequences as the attackers can manipulates data to gain unauthorizes access, steal sensitive information or disrupt critical systems.
+It arise when an application's code or insfrastructure lacks the proper safegurads to prevent unauthorized modifications of data.
+This can have severe consequences as attackers can manipulate data to gain unauthorized access, steal sensitive information or disrupt critical systems.
 It occur due Insufficient data validation, missing integrity checks, and weak coding singing practices.
 Insufficient data validation is when a application does not have proper user-supplied data  which allows attacker to inject malicious code or manipulate data to pypass security controls.
 Software and Data Integrity failures can occur due to unsecure data stroage, sensitive data might be stored in an unencrypted format or without proper access controls, making it vulnerable to unauthorized modification.

 ![alt text](<../images/SWS101-images/OWASP _Top_10/Screenshot from 2024-04-05 05-47-46.png>)